 Optical Lithography and Light Sources The semiconductor lithography process starts with a light source and ends with the microchips that power your technology.
 An individual integrated circuit (IC) begins life as a silicon wafer, and goes through a sequence of lithography patterning, etching, deposition and ion implantation steps to transfer the chip design onto the substrate.
 A typical chip will require 20, 30 and even 50 lithography steps before process completion.

 Making higher density, faster, and more powerful chips depends upon innovations in light source technology.
 The drive for smaller feature sizes in chip design is enabled by the reduction of the light source wavelength used to lithographically pattern the chips.

 In providing the illumination for the exposure step, the light source is a critical element of the photolithography process.
-Leading edge manufacturing currently uses Deep Ultraviolet (DUV) excimer sources; Krypton Fluoride (KrF) at a wavelength of 248nm; and Argon Fluoride (ArF) at 193 nm.
-The recently introduced Extreme Ultraviolet (EUV) source delivers a wavelength of 13.5 nm.
+Leading edge manufacturing currently uses Deep Ultraviolet (DUV) excimer sources; Krypton Fluoride (KrF) at a wavelength of 248nm; and Argon Fluoride (ArF) dry and immersion at 193nm.
+The recently introduced Extreme Ultraviolet (EUV) source delivers a wavelength of 13.5nm.